-In Fig.5.16 the Muller-Lyer illusion has been shown.
-All of us perceive line A as shorter than line B, although both the lines are equal.
-This illusion is experienced even by children.
-There are some studies that suggest that even animals experience this illusion more or less like us.
+Fig.5.16: Muller-Lyer Illusion animals experience this illusion more or less like us.
 Besides Muller-Lyer illusion, several other visual illusions are experienced by human beings (also birds and animals).
 In Fig.5.17 you can see the illusion of vertical and horizontal lines.
 Although both the lines are equal, we perceive the vertical line as longer than the horizontal line.